 That is, it understands that the text is talking about Electronics and in particular about Cell Phones.
 Probabilities indicate how sure is the classifier about the prediction, 1 means 100% sure.

 Text classification can be single-label or multi-label, that is, the classifier can assign only one category or multiple categories respectively.
-The choice of what type of classification you use depends on your particular problem, MonkeyLearn allows users to use both type of classification schemas.
+The choice of what type of classification you use depends on your particular problem, MonkeyLearn allows users to use both types of classification schemes.

 Examples of Text Classification